 If the horse was also wet, the reflected light would be more noticeable.

 If the primary light source was dimmer (as in a cloudy day or indoor light), if the horse had longer hair, or if the ground was covered with grass or mud, there would be less reflected light on the horse’s undersides.

 Also take a look at the top slope of the horse’s rump.
 Note that it’s well lighted even though that part of the horse doesn’t face directly toward the light source.
 Compare it to the shadow on the ground.

-Not drawing or painting reflected won’t make your art bad.
-I painted portraits for years without understanding or using reflected light.
+Not drawing or painting reflected light won’t make your art bad.
+I painted portraits for years without understanding this aspect of light and lighting.